 We consider the main purpose of providing taxpayer-subsidised bus services in rural and regional areas is to ensure people with limited travel options have reasonable access to transport within their local communities.
 To do this, we used an approach for setting fares that places significant weight on people's willingness and capacity to pay for the services.
-We assessed this by examining a range of evidence - including feedback from surveys and stakeholder consultations, comparisons of the current fares with those in metropolitan NSW, NSW Trainlink coach fares and bordering jurisdictions, and analysis of the expected elasticity of travel with respect to fares.
+We assessed this by examining a range of evidence - including feedback from surveys and stakeholder consultations, comparisons of the current fares with those in metropolitan NSW, NSW TrainLink coach fares and bordering jurisdictions, and analysis of the expected elasticity of travel with respect to fares.

-Our proposed fares are more consistent with fares across other Government funded bus services and with interstate regional bus fares.
+The new maximum fares are more consistent with fares for other Government funded bus services and with interstate regional bus fares.
 They are set at around 70% of the maximum peak period bus fares for Opal services in metropolitan and outer metropolitan regions, recognising that rural and regional bus services are more like off-peak services in metro and outer metro areas, which are priced at a 30% discount to the peak period fare.
-Providing greater consistency across NSW brings fares in line with people's expectations, reduces barriers to expanding electronic ticketing and trip planning (using apps including Google) and encourages use of public transport across NSW.
+Providing greater consistency across NSW brings fares into line with people's expectations, reduces barriers to expanding electronic ticketing and trip planning (using apps including Google) and encourages use of public transport across NSW.

-We are also proposing draft recommendations for Transport for NSW to consider aimed at improving the delivery of bus services in rural and regional NSW:
+We have also made a number of recommendations aimed at improving the delivery of bus services in rural and regional NSW.
+These include that Transport for NSW consider:

-- Improving information for passengers about services and fares. - Promoting efficient delivery of services through changes to contracting. - Undertaking future transport planning that fully considers the economy wide benefits of transport in enabling people to access essential services like employment and healthcare. - Targeting improved services (such as, more flexible on-demand buses) to areas where the need is greatest.
+- improving information for passengers about services and fares - promoting efficient delivery of services through changes to contracting - undertaking future transport planning that fully considers the economy wide benefits of transport in enabling people to access essential services like employment and healthcare

-Providing greater certainty to bus operators regarding coordination of electronic ticketing, customer interface and payment technologies which would provide a more seamless customer experience across the State.
+- targeting improved services (such as, more flexible on-demand buses) to areas where the need is greatest - providing greater certainty to bus operators regarding coordination of electronic ticketing, customer interface and payment technologies, which would provide a more seamless customer experience across the State.

-Box 1 An overview of rural and regional bus services in NSW
+Box 1.1 An overview of rural and regional bus services in NSW

 In rural and regional NSW, the NSW Government contracts private bus operators to provide public bus services.
-These bus operators provide 'dedicated school services' and 'regular passenger services'.a Some operators exclusively provide dedicated school services while others provide a combination of both school services and regular passenger services.
+These bus operators provide 'dedicated school services' and 'regular passenger services'.^a Some operators exclusively provide dedicated school services while others provide a combination of both school services and regular passenger services.
 Currently, 513 operators deliver rural and regional bus services through 663 contracts.
-Regional NSW has close to 4,000 bus routes; nearly 90% of these are school routes.b
+Regional NSW has close to 4,000 bus routes; nearly 90% of these are school routes.^b